AndrewJBateman/angular-gauges-realdata/README.md

 ## General info

-* Data displayed on analogue and digital gauges.
+* Data displayed on an analogue gauge.
+A random number function is used to simulate real-time data.

 ## Screenshots